Financial-Times/draft-annotations-api/README.md

 ## Introduction

 Draft Annotations API is a microservice that provides access to draft annotations for content stored in PAC.
-Currently, the service is a simple proxy to UPP Public Annoations API.
+Currently, the service is a simple proxy to UPP Public Annotations API.

 ## Installation